merijn/haskellFoldIndent/README.rst

 -------------------

 Bugs/unintended behaviour:
-   * nested where clauses only indented to the level of the latest where clause.
-   * let/in expressions
+   * reindenting ruins indentation of nested where clauses, let/in and generally any block indentation
    * resetting indentation after multi-line type signatures
    * haskell syntax in multiline comments
    * line continuations triggered by (, [ and {